 8. You naturally start yielding to cars on your right without having to think about it — even when you’re deep in thought, have the radio on or are talking to someone.

 9. Transportation strikes don’t get a rise out of you anymore.
-You just shrug with the rest of ’em.
+You just shrug with the rest of ’em and accept this part of French culture.

 11. You get really excited to see the comforts of home in France like Starbucks and American food products when you’re in bigger cities (maybe that’s just me.
 No joke, yesterday I found a Starbucks Chai Latte at a grocery store I never go to and I felt like a kid at Christmas).

-12. You go right to the dry goods aisle for your milk and eggs and bypass the refrigerated section out of habit.
+12. You go right to the dry goods aisle for your milk and eggs and bypass the refrigerated section out of habit at the grocery store.

-13. You don’t bat an eye at employees out at cafes for 2-hour lunch breaks during the week.
+13. You don’t bat an eye at employees out at cafes for 2-hour lunch breaks during the week — with wine.
+How’s that for quality of life?

-14. You find it normal that shops are closed on Sundays.
+14. You find it normal that shops are closed on Sundays and sometimes Mondays too.

 15. You rarely start sentences with, “Well, back in the USA…” because you’ve stopped making comparisons.
 Out loud anyway.